eironross/api-resume/README.md

 # API Resume Documentation

 ## Description
-Hello, This is my API Resume.
-This is my project that I created while learning coding with Python.
-The goal is to implement the REST and create a simply API that returns JSON data using my Resume.
+Hello, This is my API project that I created while learning coding with Python.
+The goal is to create a simply API that returns JSON data using my Resume.

 Requests are rate limited to 10 requests every 1 minute.